giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ### 5. Run the independent continuous baseline for the baseline case

-After the CSF-OpenSees model has been executed, the same baseline YAML input is evaluated with an independent continuous-reference procedure.
+After the CSF-OpenSees model has been executed, the same baseline YAML input is processed with an independent continuous-reference procedure.

-The purpose of this step is to provide a second response calculation that is independent from the OpenSees beam model.
+The purpose of this step is to provide a second response calculation that is independent of the OpenSees beam model.
 This reference calculation does not use OpenSees and does not call CSF section-sampling APIs.
 It reads the same YAML input data, reconstructs the geometry and stiffness distributions required for the calculation, and computes the structural response by direct integration.

 The independent continuous baseline is executed with: